wp-plugins/mailpress/readme.txt

 == Changelog ==

 ** 5.3-alpha ** xx/xx/2012
+* Add-Ons
-* now subscription to comments can be checked by default (see settings)
+   - MailPress_comment : now subscription to comments can be checked by default (see settings)
+   - MailPress_wp_fromemail : !!NEW!! to force from email & name on New Mail by wp values
+   - MailPress_write_edit_fromemail : !!NEW!! to add new capability MailPress_write_edit_fromemail

 ** 5.2.1 ** 12/25/2011
 * some code optimizations and fixes on admin lists